 Breast Prostheses

 Many women with breast cancer will undergo a mastectomy (a surgical procedure that removes one or both breasts).
 You can get external or internal breast prostheses if you require or choose to have a mastectomy.
-External breast prostheses, including post-surgical bras, are covered by Medicare Part B. If you choose to have internal breast prostheses surgically implanted, you may be covered by either Part A or Part B.
+External breast prostheses, including post-surgical bras, are covered by Medicare Part B. If you choose to have internal breast prostheses surgically implanted, you may be covered by either Part A or Part B. Learn more about how Medicare covers breast reconstruction surgery.

 Ostomy Supplies

-A Colostomy, Ileostomy, or Urinary Ostomy may be part of your treatment for Colon Cancer or other cancers that affect the digestive or urinary systems.
+A colostomy, ileostomy, or urinary ostomy may be part of your treatment for colon cancer or other cancers that affect the digestive or urinary systems.
 Medicare Part B will cover ostomy supplies deemed medically necessary and ordered by your doctor from a company that accepts Medicare.

 Durable medical equipment (DME)